khizrmalikk/relq/README.md

-# RELQ.AI - Real Estate Lead Qualification AI
+# QAULI - Real Estate Lead Qualification AI

-RELQ.AI is an AI-powered solution for real estate agents and agencies to automate lead qualification and follow-up.
+QAULI is an AI-powered solution for real estate agents and agencies to automate lead qualification and follow-up.
 The platform uses conversational AI to engage with potential leads, qualify them, and provide valuable insights to agents.

 ## Features